 If the camera inspection doesn’t come out so clean, you have a few options:

 - You can use the camera plumbing inspection to negotiate and knock some money off of the selling price.
+Or you might ask that they pay a greater share of the closing costs to reduce the amount of cash the buyer needs on hand at the time of the sale.

 - You can ask the seller to remedy the issues shown during the inspection – on their dime – before closing the deal.